VainF/Torch-Pruning/README.md

 Please refer to [examples/customized_layer.py](https://github.com/VainF/Torch-Pruning/blob/master/examples/customized_layer.py).

 ### 4. Rounding channels for device-friendly network pruning
-You can round the channels by specifying `round_to` parameter of strategy.
-For example, the following script will make sure the channel number an integer multiple of 16 (e.g., 16, 32, 48, 64).
+You can round the channels by passing a `round_to` parameter to strategy.
+For example, the following script will round the number of channels to 16xN (e.g., 16, 32, 48, 64).
 ```python
 strategy = tp.strategy.L1Strategy()
 pruning_idxs = strategy(model.conv1.weight, amount=0.2, round_to=16)